MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 To further improve model performance, combine search types.

-The manner in which data is stored and processed affects query efficiency.
+The manner in which data is stored and processed effects query efficiency.
 Each time data is added to an index, compute cycles are needed for indexing.
 If indexing and responding to queries are done on the same compute resources, there could be contention.
 Ideally, an index should focus on the primary goal of answering queries efficiently and finding relevant documents rather than excessive indexing.

 Cost and performance are key drivers of index design.
 Techniques like creating shadow copies can speed up querying.
 However, data duplication occurs through indexes, which incurs costs.